Karen Gorham: Ordained ministry

 Gorham was ordained in the Church of England as a deacon at Petertide 1995 (2 July) by John Habgood, Archbishop of York, at York Minster, and as a priest in 1996.
 From 1995 to 1999, she served her curacy in the parish of Northallerton with Kirby Sigston in the Diocese of York.

 Gorham then moved to the Diocese of Canterbury and was priest in charge of St Paul's Church, Maidstone, from 1999 to 2007.
 She additionally held two appointments during this time, as the Assistant Director of Ordinands from 2002 and the Area Dean of Maidstone from 2003.
 In 2006, she was appointed an honorary canon of Canterbury Cathedral.

 In 2007, Gorham moved to the Diocese of Oxford to become the new Archdeacon of Buckingham.
 On 6 October 2007, she was inaugurated as archdeacon at All Saints' Church, High Wycombe, by Alan Wilson, Bishop of Buckingham.
 She stepped down as archdeacon on 19 January 2016 in preparation for her consecration to the episcopate.

 Episcopal ministry

 On 26 November 2015, it was announced that Gorham was to be next Bishop of Sherborne, a suffragan bishop in the Diocese of Salisbury.
 On 24 February 2016, she was consecrated a bishop by Justin Welby, Archbishop of Canterbury, at Westminster Abbey.
 On 6 March 2016, she was welcomed into the diocese during a service at Sherborne Abbey.
 In the vacancy following Nick Holtam's retirement on 3 July 2021, Gorham additionally served as acting diocesan bishop (Acting Bishop of Salisbury) until Stephen Lake was inaugurated on 19 June 2022.

+Views

+In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".